elioamicarelli/about-insiders-analytics/index.md

 ## Insiders Analytics

 Welcome!
-Insiders Analytics provides analyses and alarms based on data reported by the Security and Exchange Commission on insiders´ sales and purchases.
+Insiders Analytics provides analyses and alarms based on data about insiders´ transactions reported by the Security and Exchange Commission.

+Don't miss daily reports and bi-weekly analyses [shipped on twitter @insidersanalyt1](https://twitter.com/insidersanalyt1)

 ## Insiders Analytics